-- 1. With a volumetric pipette, $\underline{transfer}$ 25 mL of the iodine solution labeled I_2 into a 100 mL Erlenmeyer flask. - 2.
-Titrate the content of the Erlenmeyer flask with the sodium thiosulfate solution.
-When the liquid turns pale yellow, add ten drops of the starch solution and keep titrating until the solution becomes colorless.
-Record the titration volume V_2 . - 3.
+- 1. With a volumetric pipette, transfer 25 mL of the iodine solution labelled I2 into a 100 mL Erlenmeyer flask. - 2.
+Titrate the contents of the Erlenmeyer flask with the sodium thiosulfate solution.
+When the liquid turns pale yellow, add ten drops of the starch solution and keep titrating until the solution changes from dark blue to colourless.
+Record the titration volume $V_2$ . - 3.
 Repeat the procedure (steps 1-2) as needed.